SansGuidon/bookmarks/README.md

 * [subredditstats.com](https://subredditstats.com/subreddit-user-overlaps/) - Find Related Subreddits By User/Redditor Overlap
 * [Reddit Bests](https://redditbests.com) - Discover top products recommended by redditors
 * [uNoGS](https://unogs.com) - Unofficial Netflix Online Global Search, Search all netflix regions in one place! **Bonus** [Explore catalogue updates by country](https://unogs.com/countrydetail)
+* [You.com](https://you.com/) - The private search engine that summarizes the best parts of the internet for you, without privacy-invading ads and with great privacy | Note that anyway they share some data with third party as mentioned in their [Privacy](https://you.com/legal/privacy) guide but they try to limit the amount of data collected, in order to offer the best of privacy and customised experienced.

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work. **Related** : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew) and [A List of Hacker News's Undocumented Features and Behaviors](https://github.com/minimaxir/hacker-news-undocumented)